Nancy Pelosi Hospitalized After Injury in Luxembourg | Politics

 Nancy Pelosi Hospitalized After Injury in Luxembourg

-Former House Speaker Nancy Pelosi, 84, was hospitalized due to an injury sustained during an official event in Luxembourg.
-There to commemorate the Battle of the Bulge's 80th anniversary, Pelosi is receiving medical care and aims to return to the US soon.
-Injury details remain undisclosed.
+Former House Speaker Nancy Pelosi, 84, was hospitalized after sustaining an injury during an official engagement in Luxembourg.
+Pelosi was in Europe for the 80th anniversary of the Battle of the Bulge and is receiving medical treatment, missing the remaining events.
+Pelosi plans to return to the U.S. soon.

 - Country: